 You’d think the whole “chocolate-chocolate chip” part would be the attention getter in my home, but it’s not.
 It’s when I warm and thickly butter the muffins that have the buckwheat streusel topping on them that gets them squealing with delight.
 Sweet and buttery crunchy, one bite and you’ll understand why.
 It’s so cRaZy delicious I can almost guarantee you’ll love it too and be wanting to sprinkle a bit on every muffin recipe in your family cookbook from now on.

-Give them a try and see if I’m not right.
+Give these Chocolate Chocolate Chip Zucchini Muffins a try and see if I’m not right.

 Chocolate Chocolate Chip Zucchini Muffins with Buckwheat Streusel Topping

 - Yield: 22 -24 muffins 1x

 - 1 cup oil or applesauce

 - 1 ½ cup sugar (I use evaporated cane juice- you can buy it here.)

 - 2 1/2 cup flour (I always use half unbleached all-purpose and half whole wheat flour)